dariopellegrini/kdone-website/dto.md

 Now we would like to specify a custom model for GET APIs, different from the previous one, such as the output has only `name` and `players` parameters.

-This can be achieved configuring KDone DTO.
+This can be achieved by configuring KDone DTO.

 First create the desired model